 If you’re hitting the trail tomorrow, take some time to set your tent up at home today.
 When you’re in the comfort of your own home there’s less pressure to get the tent upright in a certain amount of time.
 You certainly don’t want to be learning as the sun is setting and the rain has just started to fall.

 You’ll want to start by reading the instructions that come with your tent and making sure you have all the parts you need.
 Although it’s not always the most fun, by reading the instructions you can save a lot of headaches and make sure you don’t damage your tent.
 Also, you’ll be able to pick up a spare part if it turns out anything is missing.

 Lastly, you’ll want to decide on your footprint.
-While tent floors are made to stand up to water and wear, when you’re outdoors the ground can be rough on a tent.
+While tent floors are built to deal with torrential rain and tough conditions, the terrains can be rough on a tent.
 A footprint was made for this dilemma.
 It’s a ground sheet that offers an extra layer of protection for your tent.
 They are smaller than your tent floor so rain doesn’t pool under your tent.

 Don’t want to spend the dough?
-You can also buy a Tyvek(r) sheet to make your own footprint.
+You can also buy a Tyvek(r) sheet to make your footprint.
 You’ll want to make sure you cut your sheet so it’s smaller than your tent.